vitoho/blog/content/en/post/How to Install Icinga 2 and Icinga Web 2 on CentOS 7.md

 8.16) On the review page, double check your configuration, and then click the Finish button.

 8.17) On the Congratulations! page, click the Login to Icinga Web 2 button to jump to the Icinga Web 2 login page.
 Use the Icinga Web 2 administrative account and password you setup earlier to log in.
-Feel free to explore the Icinga Web 2 dashboard.
+Feel free to explore the Icinga Web 2 dashboard. :satisfied: